Carnaburg Guest House

 Carnaburg Guest House is one of the the original 18th Century coloured houses on Tobermory’s 'Main Street'.
 This 200 year old building was originally within a row of fisherman's cottages and overlooks Calve Island, The Sound of Mull and the Morven Hills beyond.

-Now under new ownership we would like to offer you a warm welcome to our newly furnished and decorated rooms.
+Linda and Rob would like to offer you a warm welcome to our newly furnished and decorated rooms.
 Carnaburg Guest House is an ideal base for exploring Tobermory and all that the beautiful Island of Mull has to offer.

 Tobermory, Isle of Mull